What Is Estrostep?

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-An increased risk of the following serious adverse reactions has been associated with the use of oral contraceptives (see WARNINGS section):
+An increased risk of the following serious adverse reactions has been associated with the use of combined oral contraceptives (see WARNINGS section):

 - Arterial thromboembolism